ebeem/inkscape-elegant/README.md

 todo

 ## Contribution
-icons contrubution is more than welcome! to keep icons semantic, a common guidelines must be followed [todo], icons style was chosen to be so simple and yet elegant, the icons should only be outlined by one color (black), the stroke must be as thin as possible and should NOT be filled by any color.<br>
+icons contrubution is more than welcome!<br>
+to keep icons semantic, a common guidelines must be followed [todo], icons style was chosen to be so simple and yet elegant, the icons should only be outlined by one color (black), the stroke must be as thin as possible and should NOT be filled by any color.<br>
 a great sample of good looking icons can be [found here](https://logosbynick.com/new-icons-for-inkscape/)